aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/ooxmlsaveoptions/password/_index.md

 Gets/sets a password to encrypt document using ECMA376 Standard encryption algorithm.

-In order to save document without encryption this property should be null or empty string.
+In order to save document without encryption this property should be ``None`` or empty string.